-It is known that 18 million adults and a whole lot of children suffer from a condition.
-It affects sleep and therefore life, it is called ‘sleep apnea.’
-This condition is both annoying, unhealthy, and difficult to live with.
-There have been many attempts and lots of research into overcoming this condition, but it remains at large among us.
-In terms of remedies and ways to reduce the symptoms and effects of this disruptive condition, orthodontics is doing its best to help.
-In this post, we’ll take you through what is sleep apnea is and how orthodontics can help.
+The fact is, that 18 million adults and a whole lot of children suffer from a condition.
+It affects sleep and so life.
+Called ‘sleep apnea,‘ this condition is both annoying, unhealthy, and difficult to live with.
+There have been many attempts and lots of research into overcoming this condition.
+Alas, it remains at large among us.
+Remedies and ways to reduce the symptoms of this disruptive condition are common.
+Orthodontics is doing its best to help.
+In this post, we’ll take you through what sleep apnea is and how orthodontics can help.
 Let’s get going.

 - 1 What is Sleep Apnea?

 This is a condition where people experience breathing interruptions during sleep.
 The stopping and starting effects duration and quality of sleep.
 It also affects the partners and families of those suffering this condition.
 Sleep apnea means that breathing pauses during sleep.
 This pause can last seconds or up to several minutes.